turbot/guardrails-docs/docs/getting-started/getting-started-azure/connect-subscription/index.md

 ## Step 8: View the report

 Review the status of your controls for Azure.  `Alarm`, `OK`, `Skipped`, and `TBD` are all common and normal states to see in your subscription.

+> [!IMPORTANT]
-If you see controls in `Error` or `Invalid` states, those must be cleared before moving further into these guides.
+> The controls in `Error` or `Invalid` states must be cleared before moving further into these guides.
+> It takes few mins depending on various factors.
+We suggest to wait and report to [Turbot support](help@turbot.com), in case these errors are not cleared up automatically.

 <p><img alt="filter-2" src="/images/docs/guardrails/getting-started/getting-started-azure/connect-subscription/filter-2.png"/></p>